Division of Werriwa

 The Division of Werriwa is an Australian electoral division in the state of New South Wales.
 The name Werriwa derives from a local Aboriginal name for Lake George, which was located in the division when it was established in 1900.
 The division was one of the original 65 divisions first contested at the first federal election.

-Werriwa now covers an area in south-west Sydney, including the suburbs of Ashcroft, Austral, Bonnyrigg Heights, Busby, Carnes Hill, Cartwright, Casula, Cecil Hills, Edmondson Park, Glenfield, Green Valley, Heckenberg, Hinchinbrook, Horningsea Park, Hoxton Park, Long Point, Lurnea, Macquarie Fields, Macquarie Links, Middleton Grange, Miller, Minto, Prestons, Sadleir, and West Hoxton; as well as parts of Badgerys Creek, Bonnyrigg, Bringelly, Cecil Park, Denham Court, Ingleburn, Kemps Creek, Leppington, Mount Pritchard, and Rossmore.
+Werriwa now covers an area in south-west Sydney.

 The current Member for Werriwa, since the 2016 federal election, is Anne Stanley, a member of the Australian Labor Party.

 Geography

-Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
-Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.
+The division is located in the southwestern Sydney in parts of the local government areas of Liverpool and Fairfield, including the suburbs of Ashcroft, Austral, Bonnyrigg Heights, Busby, Carnes Hill, Cartwright, Casula, Cecil Hills, Edmondson Park, Green Valley, Heckenberg, Hinchinbrook, Horningsea Park, Hoxton Park, Lurnea, Middleton Grange, Miller, Prestons, Sadleir, and West Hoxton; as well as parts of Bonnyrigg, Glenfield, Kemps Creek, Mount Pritchard, and Rossmore.